 Great serum options for pre-makeup use:

-- Hyaluronic acid: Plumps and hydrates the skin
+- Hyaluronic acid: hydrates and refreshes the skin

 - Niacinamide: Balances oil production and minimizes pores

-- Vitamin C: Brightens the complexion and provides antioxidant protection
+- Vitamin C: Brightens the complexion and provides antioxidant benefits

 Apply 2–3 drops and gently press into the skin.
 Allow it to absorb fully before moving on to moisturizer.